331uw13/RaymarchSandbox/README.md

 ## About internal.glsl
 > [!NOTE]
 > Work in progress.
-Some functions may return unexpected results.
+Some functions may change without warning.

 `internal.glsl` is the "library" for the Raymarch Sandbox.
 It has all the functions written to allow user to create 3D scenes.